Elderly couple checking documents, credit reports and discussing budget.

 Late payments have the biggest impact, because payment history carries the most weight in credit scoring.
 Similarly, maxing out or paying off a credit card account can cause a significant change in your score the next time your balances are reported.

 Here's another thing to understand about credit scores: it's usually easier to lose points than gain them.
 That doesn't mean you can't recover if your score drops.
 But it might take time to get your scores back on track.
-Implementing small changes, like automating on-time payments, lowering your credit card balances, and avoiding applications for new credit could all make a positive difference.
+Implementing small changes, like automating on-time payments, lowering credit card balances to help your credit utilization, and avoiding applications for new credit could all make a positive difference.

 Proactive steps to monitor and protect your credit score